joesocktwo/Wall-Street-Bets-Master-Doc/Banking Fundamental Analysis/Principles for Responsible Banking.md

 The Principles for Responsible Banking were launched by 130 banks from 49 countries, representing more than USD47 trillion in assets.

+## Commentary

+Basically the banks agreed to not take part in certain business activities, like:

+> Paris-based BNP Paribas said in March that it would be **pulling 1 billion euros out of coal stocks**.
+London-based HSBC said last year that it **no longer lends to the coal industry or its customers**.

+> Major financial institutions such as Barclays, SunTrust, Bank of America, JPMorgan Chase and Wells Fargo have announced **they will stop financing operators of private prisons** amid an increase in activity along the U.S.'s southern border that has put a spotlight on immigrant detention centers and the banks that finance them.

+> Banks have also shifted their stance on lending to the shipping industry in an attempt to **cut carbon dioxide emissions**.
+In June, 11 banks that lend to shipping lines said they will integrate climate impact into the criteria that determines how much a shipping company can borrow, according to CNBC.

+## List of banks

 Complete list of Founding Signatories to the Principles for Responsible Banking

     1. ABANCA